forlilab/Ringtail/docs/source/cmdline.rst

-    "file_list", "File(s) with list of files to read into database", None "pattern", "Specify pattern to search for when finding files", "'dlg' or 'pdbqt'" "recursive", "Flag to perform recursive subdirectory search on file_path directory(s)", FALSE "receptor_file", "Use with save_receptor and/or add_interactions.
-Give receptor PDBQT.", None "save_receptor", "Flag to specify that receptor file should be imported to database.
+    "file_list", "File(s) with list of files to read into database", None "pattern", "Specify pattern to search for when finding files", "'dlg' or 'pdbqt'" "recursive", "Flag to perform recursive subdirectory search on file_path directory(s)", FALSE "receptor_file", "Use with save_receptor and/or for vina data if interaction calculations are wanted.
+Give receptor PDBQT.", None
+    "save_receptor", "Flag to specify that receptor file should be imported to database.
 Receptor file must also be specified with receptor_file", FALSE
     "max_poses", "Number of clusters for which to store top-scoring pose (dlg) or number of poses (vina) to save in database", 3
     "store_all_poses", "Flag to indicate that all poses should be stored in database", FALSE "interaction_tolerance", "Adds the interactions for poses within some tolerance RMSD range of the top pose in a cluster to that top pose.
 Can use as flag with default tolerance of 0.8, or give other value as desired [note]_ ", "0.8 Å if used"
-    "add_interactions", "Find interactions between ligands and receptor.
-Requires receptor PDBQT to be written.", FALSE "interaction_cutoffs", "Specify distance cutoffs for measuring interactions between ligand and receptor in angstroms.
+    "no_interactions", "If interactions for vina results should not be calculated and stored", FALSE "interaction_cutoffs", "Use values other than defaults for distance cutoffs for measuring interactions between ligand and receptor in angstroms.
 Give as string, separating cutoffs for hydrogen bonds and VDW with comma (in that order).
 E.g. '3.7,4.0' will set the cutoff for hydrogen bonds to 3.7 angstroms and for VDW to 4.0.", "3.7,4.0"
     "max_proc", "Maximum number of subprocesses to spawn during database writing.", "number of available CPUs or fewer" "append_results", "Add new docking files to existing database given with input_db", FALSE "duplicate_handling", "Specify how dulicate results should be handled.
 May specify 'ignore' or 'replace'.
 Unique results determined from ligand and target names and ligand pose. *NB: use of duplicate handling causes increase in database writing time*", None